adrian83/adrian83.github.io/page_data/content/post/005_kubernates_demo_on_gcp.md

 After that we have to do some administration work:
 1. Sign in to GCP account, by executing: `gcloud auth login`
 2. Create new project, by executing: `gcloud projects create adrian-gcp-k8s-demo`
-3. Set few `gcloud` properties:
-  - `gcloud config set project adrian-gcp-k8s-demo`
+3. Set newly created project as your main project, by executing: `gcloud config set project adrian-gcp-k8s-demo`
-  - `gcloud config set region europe-north1`
-  - `gcloud config set zone europe-north1-c`
 4. [Enable billing for newly created project](https://support.google.com/googleapi/answer/6158867?hl=en)
 5. Enable required services for this project:
   - `gcloud services enable deploymentmanager.googleapis.com` (for Deployment Manager service)